Continuous Audio Language Models: Introduction

 \looseness=-1 \textbf{1.
 Improving quality and stability}: To mitigate error accumulation during inference, we follow \cite{sony_trick} and, during training, inject noise into the long-term context $(\mathbf{x}^1, \ldots, \mathbf{x}^{s-1})$.
 Additionally, we introduce a short-context transformer that summarizes recent clean latents, providing the sampling head with both coarse long-range context and fine-grained local information. \textbf{2.
 Diffusion-to-Consistency replacement}: We replace the diffusion model with a continuous consistency model \citep{continuous_consistency} during training, significantly accelerating inference without compromising sample quality.
-This change reduces the inference time of the sampler head by a factor of up to $\times 20$ in our music experiments and $\times 12$ in our speech experiments compared to the use of a model that uses an RQ-Transformer as head.
-This method is modality-agnostic and may benefit other domains such as image generation. \textbf{3.
+This change reduces the inference time of the sampler head by a factor of up to $\times 20$ in our music experiments and $\times 12$ in our speech experiments compared to the use of a model that uses an RQ-Transformer as head. \textbf{3.
 Gaussian Temperature sampling}: Temperature control is crucial for high-quality speech generation, yet consistency models lack a formal mechanism for temperature sampling.
 We present a heuristic that approximates temperature sampling in the consistency setup. \textbf{4.
-Head batch multiplier}: Sampling multiple noise levels at training time for the same latent highly accelerates training for a small cost.
+Head batch multiplier}: Sampling multiple noise levels at training time for the same latent highly accelerates training for a small cost. \textbf{5.
+Latent Classifier Free Guidance}: we apply Classifier Free Guidance to the latent variable conditioning the consistency head for the conditioned CALM. \textbf{6.
+Latent Distillation}: once that we have chosen a latent CFG coefficient, we can distill the CFG computation of the backbone into a student backbone while keeping the same sampling head (MLP), hence dividing the batch size by 2 at inference time.
+As well, we can apply the distillation to a much smaller student backbone.

-\looseness=-1 Our model generates high-quality speech and music with lower inference time, outperforming state-of-the-art discrete-token autoregressive models in both efficiency and audio fidelity.
-To our knowledge, this is the first application of autoregressive continuous latent modeling to both domains.
+Finally, by using these innovations, we introduce \textbf{Pocket TTS} which is a 100M-parameters text-to-speech model that can run faster than real-time on a laptop CPU.
+We detail the results of \textbf{Pocket TTS} in Sec.\ref{sec:pocket_tts} and in the following technical report: \href{https://kyutai.org/pocket-tts-technical-report}{kyutai.org/pocket-tts-technical-report}.